Having the right equipment while growing cannabis will remove much of the stress and help you achieve better yields.

-Seed starter plugs are small lumps of peat moss with the perfect air to water ratio.
+They are are small lumps of peat moss with the perfect air-to-water ratio.

-You simply pop your seed in the pre-cut hole, cover, add water as directed, then leave it under a standard lamp or by a window to keep it warm.
+You simply pop your seed in the pre-cut hole, pinch it shut, add water as directed, then leave it under a standard lamp or by a window to keep it warm.

-After a couple of days, your seed will sprout and you can easily transfer it to a large 5 gallon growing container, where it will stay until it flowers.
+After a couple of days, your seed will sprout and it’s a simple job to transfer it to a large 5 gallon growing container, where it will stay until it flowers.

-Seed starter plugs enjoy higher success rates than other germination methods.
+Seed starter plugs enjoy much higher success rates than other germination methods.

 2. Fabric Pots / Containers

-Small containers are fine for seedlings but you’ll need larger containers (2 – 5 gal ) as your plant grows.
+Small containers are fine for young seedlings, but you’ll need larger containers (2 – 5 gal ) to accommodate your plant as it grows.

-Fabric pots like these give excellent results as their porous walls allow your soil to breathe and prevent overwatering.
+Fabric pots like these provide excellent results as their porous walls allow your soil to breathe and also prevent overwatering.

 3. Grow Tent